mayson-llc/GoogleAppEngineOkHttp/README.md

 # GoogleAppEngineOkHttp
-An implementation of Call.Factory that allows OkHttp to be used on Google App Engine.
+An implementation of the OkHttp3 __Call__ interface that allows OkHttp to be used on Google App Engine.

 I've tested this library against OkHttp 3.0.1 and with Retrofit 2.0.0-beta4 running on Google App Engine SDK 1.9.30.